cindeee/AI_milestones/6100_Lab/README.md

 ### Project 9: Reinforcement Learning (to be updated)

+- Learning outcomes are summarised with PPT/Slides.
+The self-engaged learning projects are too large, so it is not oincluded here.

 ### Project 10: Recommender System

 - The three notebooks for self-learning focuses on item-item recommendation, cold-start problem and implicit feedback recommender.

-- Learning outcomes are summarised with PPT/Slides, with additional self-engaged learning projects in teh *project* folder.
+- Learning outcomes are summarised with PPT/Slides, with additional self-engaged learning projects in the *project* folder.

 ### Project 11: Graph Neural Networks

-- This experiment explores the practical application of Graph Neural Networks (GNNs) on various tasks, with a focus on basic network layers like graph convolutions and attention layers, and applying a GNN to node-level, edge-level, and graph-level tasks after importing standard libraries.
+- This experiment explores the practical application of Graph Neural Networks (GNNs) on various tasks, with a focus on basic network layers like graph convolutions and attention layers, and by applying a GNN to node-level, edge-level, and graph-level tasks after importing standard libraries.

 - Learning outcomes are summarised with PPT/Slides, with additional self-engaged learning projects in teh *project* folder.